 On this, the 98th anniversary of the sinking of the Titanic, some radio history is in order.
 Before broadcast stations, radio was mainly used by ships at sea sending messages in Morse Code to coastal radio stations.
 These messages could be routine; we are on schedule, we are carrying such and such cargo, request port clearance, etc. They could also be urgent; the ship is sinking, we need medical advice, etc.

 Most of these early radio stations were owned by Marconi Company, which later became RCA.
-One of the first Marconi Stations was in Wellfleet Cape Cod, original call sign MCC (for Marconi Cape Cod) later changed to WCC.
+One of the first Marconi Stations was in Wellfleet Cape Cod, the original call sign was MCC (for Marconi Cape Cod) later changed to WCC.

 On the night the ship sank, the Marconi employed radio operators were sending routine traffic to Cape Race, Newfoundland radio.
 Because the radio apparatus used spark gap transmitters and crystal radio receivers, interference from other ship stations often caused problems.
 Earlier in the evening, a Titanic radio operator had strongly rebuked the operator from the closest ship, the SS Californian, telling him to “Shut up, shut up, I am busy; I am working Cape Race.”
-About 11pm the SS Californian operator retired for the evening and the Californian never received the distress call.
+At about 11 pm the SS Californian operator retired for the evening and the Californian never received the distress call.
 Sadly, this incident probably led to the high loss of life because the Californian was just over the horizon to the west and would have likely been able to rescue many of the passengers before the Titanic sank.

 John Davies, the radio operator on board the Eriskay also has a story about receiving an SOS while at sea.
 Fortunately, that one turns out a little better.

-I remember one night, myself hearing an automated SOS on the international lifeboat frequency (8364 kHz).
-I imagined some poor guy cranking the life boat radio not knowing if it was going out or not (I was right, it turns out).
+I remember one night, hearing an automated SOS on the international lifeboat frequency (8364 kHz).
+I imagined some poor guy cranking the lifeboat radio not knowing if it was going out or not (I was right, it turns out).
 We heard him on Guam and DF’d him to off the coast near Australia.
 We notified the Australian authorities, who diverted a nearby ship that picked 26 survivors up the next morning.

 The end of commercial Morse Code in the US came on July 13, 1999, when KFS, the last coastal radio station, signed off.
 Most of them have been scrapped and the valuable coastal land sold off to developers.